Black branes in asymptotically Lifshitz spacetimes in $\kappa$-deformed Horndeski gravity: Black brane solutions in asymptotically Lifshitz spacetimes

-In fact, we have that the appearance of a black hole, which has a flat horizon $\Re^{2}$, leads us to a physics in IR that corresponds to placing the invariant theory of scale at a finite temperature \cite{Hartnoll:2009sz}.

-We have that for $f\to 1$ with $r\to 0$ it is a spacetime asymptotically AdS.
-Thus, the further we advance in spacetime, entering the infrared (IR) region for large values of $r$.
-However, in $r=r_{+}$, we have both $g_{tt}(r)$ and $\psi^{2}_{\kappa}(r)$, the latter in action (\ref{2.1}) ensures that this is a genuine vacuum solution with $\Theta_{\kappa}(r)=$constant.
-Furthermore, we have that the surface located at $ r=r_{+}$ is infinitely shifted to red in relation to an asymptotic observer.
-On the other hand, we can see by looking at the equation (\ref{9}), which $(\alpha+\gamma\Lambda)>0$, indicates ghost freedom.
+We have that for $f\to 1$ with $r\to \infty$ it is an asymptotically AdS spacetime.
+Thus, the further we advance in spacetime, entering the ultraviolet (UV) region for large values of $r$.
+However, in $r=r_+$, we have both $g_{tt}(r)$ and $\psi^{2}_{\kappa}(r)$, the latter in action (\ref{2.1}) ensures that this is a genuine vacuum solution with $\Theta_{\kappa}(r)=$constant.
+Furthermore, we have that the surface located at $ r=r_+$ is infinitely shifted to ultraviolet about an asymptotic observer.

-So, we have that the temperature of the black hole is given by
+So, we have that the temperature of the black hole is given by \cite{Bekenstein:1973ur, Hawking:1975vcx}